NrdyBhu1/pml/README.md

 Being worked on ;)

 # Contributing
-PML is an open-soruce project, therefore in order to grow and improve, we need your help.
+PML is an open-source project, therefore in order to grow and improve, we need your help.
 Find a bug?
 Report it by opening an issue or patch in the fix yourself and submit a pull request.
 Want a new feature?
 Request it by opening an issue or patch in the feature yourself and submit a pull request.

 # Author
 The Fossbay Organization